 School LAND Trust Program – Appropriate Expenditures

-A council shall create a program to use its allocation…to implement a component of the school’s improvement plan or charter agreement, including:
+A council shall create a program to use its allocation…to implement a component of the school’s success plan, including:

 - The school’s identified most critical academic needs;

 - A recommended course of action to meet the identified academic needs;